kojix2/verisum/README.md

 ### Experimental multi-threading support (preview)

 This feature is experimental.
-The limitation on the speed of checksum computation is often I/O. Therefore, achieving parallelism is not the main focus.
+Checksum speed is often limited by I/O, so parallelization usually doesn’t help reduce execution time.
 To use this feature, compile and run with the following commands:

 ```sh